Legal Aid at Work

 - Parents of children that have to miss work due to school closures may be eligible for Unemployment Insurance benefits.
 Eligibility considerations include if you have no other care options and if you are unable to continue working your normal hours remotely.
 File an Unemployment Insurance claim and EDD representatives. will decide if you are eligible.

-- Have you had your hours reduced or been laid off?
+- Have you had your hours reduced or

 - File an unemployment insurance claim with EDD (i.e. if you have had your hours reduced or been laid off).